BMW 3 Series Touring estate - Engines, drive & performance

 BMW 3 Series Touring diesel engines

-The BMW 320d with 187bhp has traditionally been the bestseller in the 3 Series range and that doesn't look set to change.
+The 3 Series Touring range kicks off with the 318d, which produces 148bhp.
+Despite its entry-level status, it’s capable of swift performance, managing 0-62mph in 8.7 seconds.
+Above this, the 320d with 187bhp costs around £1,000 more to buy and has traditionally been the bestseller in the 3 Series range.
 For an economical engine, 0-62mph in 7.1 seconds is certainly impressive - and it only drops a couple of tenths if you choose xDrive all-wheel drive.

 We've already driven the BMW 330d xDrive - its 261bhp 3.0-litre six-cylinder engine feels potent in just about every situation.
 Not only that but its performance is combined with smooth responses and, surprisingly, a pleasing sound.
 It can get from 0-62mph in a rapid 5.4 seconds and its top speed is electronically limited to 155mph.